grp-db/dsl_lite/README.md

 **Copyright © Databricks, Inc.**

 This accelerator is developed and maintained by Databricks Field Engineering and Professional Services.
-Databricks retains all intellectual property rights to this software.

 ### Usage & Distribution

-This accelerator is made publicly available to support customers and the broader community in building cybersecurity solutions on the Databricks Lakehouse Platform.
-You are free to:
+This accelerator is available to support customers and the broader community in building cybersecurity solutions on the Databricks.
-- Use this accelerator in your production environments
-- Modify and extend it to meet your specific requirements
-- Share it within your organization

 **Note**: This is a community-supported accelerator.
 For production support and customization services, please contact your Databricks account team or Professional Services.